The West Wing: Background

 Each of the principal actors made approximately $75,000 per episode, with the established Sheen receiving a confirmed salary of $300,000.
-Rob Lowe left the series in the fourth season reportedly due to not getting a salary increase.
 Disparities in cast salaries led to very public contract disputes, particularly by Janney, Schiff, Spencer, and Whitford.
 During contract negotiations in 2001, the four were threatened with breach of contract suits by Warner Bros.
 However, by banding together, they were able to persuade the studio to more than double their salaries.
 Two years later, the four again demanded a doubling of their salaries, a few months after Warner Bros had signed new licensing deals with NBC and Bravo.

+In July 2002, it became public that Rob Lowe, who had a separate salary deal from the other main cast members, would be leaving the series during the fourth season, which Variety attributed to salary dissatisfaction and the evolution of Martin Sheen's character to have a more primary regular role.
+He would return for guest appearance roles at the end of the final season.

+Joshua Malina's role as a series regular was first reported in December 2002.
+The teaser of the season 4 Christmas episode "Holy Night" is almost entirely in Yiddish, in part inspired by Richard Schiff's own family history.

+The show was renewed for seasons 5 and 6 in January 2003 despite falling ratings.

+The news of Aaron Sorkin's and Tommy Schlamme's departures from the show at the end of season 4 was reported at the beginning of May 2003 with many sources referring to growing tensions over budgets, delayed scripts and ratings.

+Jimmy Smits was cast in the show's sixth season as the congressman and future presidential candidate Matt Santos after John Wells saw his performance in the summer 2004 Central Park Shakespeare in the Park production.

+The show was renewed for a seventh season in March 2005.

+In the seventh and final season, many of the actors appeared in fewer episodes as the show faced budget constraints, but were still paid the same amount for the episodes they were in, according to Richard Schiff.
+Schiff, who has been very vocal about his unhappiness with his character's final storyline, was contracted for 11 episodes after initially being offered four episodes.

 John Spencer died of a heart attack on December 16, 2005, about a year after his character experienced a nearly fatal heart attack on the show.
 Martin Sheen gave a brief memorial message before "Running Mates", the first new episode that aired after Spencer's death.
 The loss of Spencer's character was addressed beginning with the episode "Election Day", which aired on April 2, 2006.